 - Run a dehumidifier in your basement to control the moisture levels in the air

 Despite this, sometimes you need to enlist the help of an expert to employ professional damp proofing techniques and dry out your soggy basement.
 For instance, basement tanking is a trusted option.
 It can help to prevent penetrating damp in your basement and will address any existing damp issues that your basement is suffering from.

-Please get in touch with us for more information about our damp proofing services and basement tanking in Ipswich, Suffolk, Colchester, Norwich, Norfolk.
+Please get in touch with us for more information about our damp proofing services and basement tanking in Ipswich, Suffolk, and Colchester.

 DAMP PROOFING SPECIALISTS